matrix-org/synapse/docs/workers.md

 [Redis pub/sub channel](https://redis.io/topics/pubsub) to send the replication stream between all configured Synapse processes.
-Additionally, processes may make HTTP requests to each other, primarily for operations which need to wait for a reply - such as sending an event.
+Additionally, processes may make HTTP requests to each other, primarily for operations which need to wait for a reply ─ such as sending an event.

 Redis support was added in v1.13.0 with it becoming the recommended method in v1.18.0.
-It replaced the old direct TCP connections (which are deprecated as of v1.18.0) to the main process.
+It replaced the old direct TCP connections (which is deprecated as of v1.18.0) to the main process.
 With Redis, rather than all the workers connecting to the main process, all the workers and the main process connect to Redis, which relays replication commands between processes.
 This can give a significant